juhasev/sample-ninja-help/subpanel-settings-external-urls.md

 > When the **Members App** is left empty and enabled, this button automatically points to the **Members App** login.

 #### FAQ URL
 An external URL for the panelists with panel FAQs.
-After you enter a URL here, you must enable in the **Member App -> Settings (gear icon)** and after that it will appear in the built-in Member App menu.
+After you enter a URL here, you must enable FAQ menu item in the **Member App -> Settings (gear icon) -> Enable FAQ toggle**.